ariatemplates/at-noder-converter/README.md

 file and in the string version, allowing to keep file formatting and most comments.
 If this parameter is false, changes are only done in the abstract syntax tree, and no effort is made to keep formatting and comments.

+* **forceAbsolutePaths**: if this parameter is true, all the calls to `require()` will use absolute paths, even if the requiring and required file share some part of the classpath.

 * **simplifySingleUsage**: if this parameter is true, if there is only one usage of a dependency, *at-noder-converter* puts the call to require where the dependency is used instead of creating a variable.